Oaxaca Artisanal Wool Textile Experience

 – International flights

-– Transportation (outside of included itinerary)
+– Transportation (outside of the included itinerary)

-– Accommodation in Oaxaca
+โ Accommodation in Oaxaca

 – Alcoholic beverages (outside of the included mezcal tasting)